 What everyone brings when moving abroad is going to differ from person to person and family to family.
 Many factors come into play when deciding what to bring.
 Will you be provided furnished housing?
 Does that include household goods such as sheets and towels?
 How much furniture will be included?
 Here is a link to what my first apartment looked like.
 When I relocated to Qatar, I failed to ask most of the questions and more.
 Most of these things are small items as most furniture items are available in Qatar.
 While I had done some research, I wish there had been more information on what was available in Doha.
 (The photo above is my stash pre-Christmas stock up.)

-This post may not be helpful for all my readers, but I hope that you find it interesting to get an insight into what moving abroad entails and if you are thinking about it, that this will help you ask the right questions wherever you are going.
+This post may not be helpful for all my readers, but I hope my advice for expats will help you.
+Also, that you find it interesting to get an insight into what moving abroad entails and if you are thinking about it, that this will help you ask the right questions wherever you are going.
 I will point out that all things listed here are American focused since I am American.
 The list would be huge if I tried to include all nationalities.
 I asked lots of Qatar Expats for their opinions, and this is a collection of their responses.
-One person only said she wish she had brought less!
+One person only said she wishes she had brought less!

 Seems a bit ridiculous as Qatar has clothing stores!
 However, I have struggled with this one more than I thought I would.
 This is due to a lack of familiar options, lack of sizing and the prices.